-Corneliu Guirgea is most famous for discovering piracetam and coining the term “nootropics”.
+Corneliu Guirgea is most famous for coining the term “nootropics”.
 Corneliu was born in 1923 in Romania and was a Professor of neurophysiology in the Faculty of Medicine in Bucharest, holding an M.D. from there, and a Ph.D. from the Pavlovian Labrotary in St. Petersburg.
-Corneliu Guirgea was brought to Belgium in 1963 by UCB company, who appointed him Head of Department of Neuropharmacology.
+At UCB in Belgium, he was appointed Head of Department of Neuropharmacology.

 Although the molecule was chemically similar to GABA, it appeared to have properties that were almost opposite of what they were hoping.
 Under the careful guidance of Corneliu Giurgea, what could have been written off as a failure, turned out to be a major medical discovery in it’s own right.
 Piracetam was the substance the spurred Giurgea to introduce the concept of “nootropic drugs” in 1972.